GeospatialPython/pyshp/README.md

 all shapes as a list of ShapeRecord objects.
 Each ShapeRecord instance has a "shape" and "record" attribute.
 The shape attribute is a Shape object as discussed in the first section "Reading Geometry".
-The record attribute is a list of field values as demonstrated in the "Reading Records" section.
+The record attribute is a list-like object containing field values as demonstrated in the "Reading Records" section.

 	>>> shapeRecs = sf.shapeRecords()